alchemycodelab/code-301-prework/README.md

 2. Complete [this kata](https://www.codewars.com/kata/check-the-exam).
 3. In the corresponding Canvas assignment, submit a link to your Code Wars profile page and copy/paste your solution code into the text box.

-### jQuery

-While not required by the first class, feel free to get started on this assignment, due by the end of the first week.
-You will need to complete the official introductory [jQuery Course](http://try.jquery.com).
-The Canvas submission is a screenshot indicating that the course is complete.

-### Vue.js

-We will be using [Vue.js](https://vuejs.org/), feel free to have a look at the docs!

 ### Setup of Your Laptop Dev Environment (Required Canvas assignment)

 This next section will walk you through setting up your local environment.
 There is also a related canvas assignment that you need to turn in for this.